what to dress in Syria

 In urban areas, men may wear the dishdasha, which is a similarly long, comfortable garment.
 Women, on the other hand, traditionally wear the abaya or hijab, though the styles may vary depending on region and religious background.

-moreover, in some communities, you may also see women wearing a niqab, which covers the face except for the eyes.
+Moreover, in some communities, you may also see women wearing a niqab, which covers the face except for the eyes.

 The fabrics used In traditional clothing often reflect the practical needs of the wearer.
 In the hot desert climate, loose, breathable fabrics like cotton and linen are popular choices.